AFFF firefighter foam exposure claims

-Aqueous film-forming foam, commonly known as AFFF, is a type of fire-suppressant foam used for fighting high-hazard flammable liquid fires (Class B).
-Although AFFF is very effective in extinguishing Class B fires and saving human lives, it has recently been determined to be highly toxic as it contains per- and polyfluoroalkyl substances (PFAS).
-Increasing scientific and medical evidence back up our medical research team that shows that exposure to PFOA and PFOS - the most well-studied PFAS to date - through AFFF is related to kidney cancer, pancreatic cancer, testicular cancer, bladder cancer, liver cancer, and prostate cancer.
-If you suspect that your cancer, or another serious medical condition, was caused by exposure to AFFF, get in touch with our expert attorneys who will help you recover the financial compensation you deserve.
+Aqueous film-forming foam (AFFF) is a type of fire-suppressant foam used for fighting high-hazard flammable liquid fires.
+Although AFFF is highly effective, it has recently been found to be toxic due to the presence of per- and polyfluoroalkyl substances (PFAS).
+Increasing scientific and medical evidence shows that exposure to PFOA and PFOS through AFFF is related to multiple types of cancer.
+The AFFF MDL-2873 was closed on September 5th, and although it’s still possible to file for compensation, the process is more complicated.
+We trust that the Protecting Firefighters from Adverse Substances Act, or the PFAS Act, will be signed into law soon.
+If you suspect that your cancer was caused by exposure to AFFF, get in touch with our attorneys, who will file an AFFF lawsuit on your behalf and help you recover the financial compensation you deserve.

 Claim Application